How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Verify the disk layout and auto-expansion

-OpenStack expects the image to expand the root partition and filesystem on first boot if the flavor disk size is larger than the original image.
+The image must be able to expand the root partition and filesystem on first boot if the flavor disk size is larger than the original image.

 Do the following: